nrfconnect/sdk-nrf-bm/doc/nrf-bm/subsys/bm_zms.rst

 Additionally, each sector includes header ATEs at the last positions.
 These ATEs are essential for describing the sector's status (whether it is 'closed' or 'open') and for indicating the current version of BM_ZMS.

-When the current sector is full, the library verifies first that the following sector is empty.
+When the current sector is full, the subsystem verifies first that the following sector is empty.
 It then garbage collects the sector N+2, where N is the current sector number, by moving the valid ATEs to the N+1 empty sector.
-The library then erases the garbage-collected sector and closes the current sector by writing a ``garbage_collect_done`` ATE and the ``close`` ATE (one of the header entries).
+The subsystem then erases the garbage-collected sector and closes the current sector by writing a ``garbage_collect_done`` ATE and the ``close`` ATE (one of the header entries).

 Afterwards, it moves forward to the next sector and starts writing entries again.